Memorial Park (Omaha): History

 More than 3,000 individuals, patriot organizations, and business organizations, voluntarily contributed $233,732.59 for the purchase of land, architectural services, construction, and landscaping.

+Design

 In 1945 the Leo A Daly Company of Omaha was chosen as the chief architect for the planned war memorial.
 John Caspar Wister of Philadelphia was named landscaper and horticulturist.
+The shrine is a semi-circular colonnade of seven arches.
+Above each arch, a circular bas-relief sculpture portrays a branch of World War II’s seven military branches: the US Navy, US Army Airborne Corp, US Army Infantry, US Marine Corps, US Army Medical Corps, US Army Field Artillery, and US Navy Aviators.
+Bronze plaques on the columns list the names of over 900 Douglas County men and women who died in combat and non-combat roles during World War II.

+Dedication

 On Friday, June 4, 1948, President Harry S. Truman arrived in Omaha for the annual reunion of the 35th Infantry Division for which he served as officer Captain Harry Truman, commander of Battery D of the 129th Field Artillery Regiment.
 The following day at 2:30pm the president placed a wreath dedicating the new World War II Memorial Park.
 Truman then visited Boys Town and placed a wreath at the sarcophagus of Fr.
 Edward J Flanagan in the Dowd Memorial Chapel.

+Improvements

-In 1959 the Omaha Rose Society added a rose garden, and in 1990 Woodmen of the World added flagpoles and flags along the driveway coming into memorial park.
+In 1959 the Omaha Rose Society added a rose garden, and in 1990 Woodmen of the World added flagpoles and flags along the driveway entering the park.
 A pedestrian bridge over Dodge Street called the Memorial Park Pedestrian Bridge was completed in 1968.
 The park was the site of several curfew and anti-Vietnam War protests by youth activists in the late 1960s and early 1970s.
 Volunteers continue to tend to over 1,000 rose bushes during the growing season.

+Eagle Plaza was dedicated as part of the 75th anniversary celebration activities on Sunday, June 4th, 2023.
+Situated on the south ridge of Robert H Storz Drive, this 4,000 square foot public enclosure creates flexible and fully accessible space for activities, public art displays, military-associated groups, student leadership education, and other community-based activities.
+It was named in honor of Omaha Central High School’s Eagle Battalion JROTC program, the second oldest JROTC program in the country.